sedadna/sedadna.github.io/category/board.md

 <div class="section">
 <h3 class="section-title underline">The student board</h3>
-<p>The studenty board is composed by three PhD students working with sedimentary DNA and responsible of the organization of society PhD seminars, with Kevin Nota helping coordinating these seminars.</p>
+<p>The student board is composed by three PhD students working with sedimentary DNA and responsible of the organization of society PhD seminars that are coordinated by Kevin Nota.
+Check our "Events" page for more information about these seminars.</p>
 </div>

 <div class="avatar">